zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backuprestoreservice-quickstart-azurecluster.md

 ```

 #### Using Service Fabric Explorer
-Make sure the [advanced mode](service-fabric-visualizing-your-cluster.md#backup-and-restore) for Service Fabric Explorer is enabled
+Make sure the BackupRestoreService is enable on cluster.

-1. Click the gear at the top right of the SF Explorer Window.
+1. Open Service Fabric Exploler.
-2. Check the box for "Advanced mode" and refresh the SF Explorer page.
+2. Select an application and go to Backup section.
+Click on Backup Action.
-3. Select an application and go to action.
-Click Enable/Update Application Backup.
+3. Click Enable/Update Application Backup.

     ![Enable Application Backup][3]

-2. Finally, select the desired policy and click Enable Backup.
+4. Finally, select the desired policy and click Enable Backup.

     ![Select Policy][4]